zeliu/scrapy-rs/scheduler/README.md

-# RS-Spider Scheduler
+# Scrapy-RS Scheduler

-The scheduler component for the RS-Spider web crawler.
+The scheduler component for the Scrapy-RS web crawler.
 It provides different scheduling strategies for crawling.

 ## Features